iamjjt/jetcms/readme.txt

 creating a branch

-Creating a new branch is quick and simple. update on dev branch
+Creating a new branch is quick and simple1. update on dev branch